ReneTC/Bias_vs_variance_article/article.md

 We must control the bias and the variance in order to make a good machine learning model.
 Therefore we will now we will try to vary the degree of the polynomial in order to vary the bias and the variance.
 In other words, we model the complexity of the model; the higher degree polynomials we have the more learnable parameters we have.

-So above I'm showing you the bias and the variance and the total error given by this equation turns out we have found an optimal value for the bias and variance right here that's the lowest error of the test set it wasn't able to find the correct second degree polynomial but we also had a very very small data-set.
+So above I'm showing you the bias and the variance and the total error given by this equation turns out we have found an optimal value for the bias and variance right here that's the lowest error of the test set it wasn't able to find the correct second degree polynomial but we also had a very small data-set.

 Overfit means you have a low error on the training set but a high error on the test set.
 Underfit means you have a high error on the training set and a high error on the test set as well